 Back to Top of List

 Michigan’s Upper Peninsula is home to over 300 waterfalls and it is the ultimate winter wonderland November through March.
-These roaring waterways become massive, silent ice sculptures in the wintertime that you have to see to believe.
+These roaring waterways become massive ice sculptures in the wintertime that you have to see to believe.
+If you listen closely, you may hear water still flowing inside of the ice.
 There’s something so serene about the natural beauty of a frozen waterfall and sharing that together could be a unique, must-have experience.

-We suggest visiting Mandio Falls, Manabezho Falls, Canyon Falls, Bond Falls, Munising Falls, Alger Falls, Wagner Falls, Laughing Whitefish Falls, and of course Tahquamenon Falls.
+We suggest visiting Mandio Falls, Manabezho Falls, Canyon Falls, Bond Falls, Munising Falls, Alger Falls, Wagner Falls, Laughing Whitefish Falls and of course Tahquamenon Falls which offers a guided snowshoe hike.
 Read more about visiting winter waterfalls and what makes these romantic settings a date destination worth visiting in this blog.

 Back to Top of List